Books by Topic: Understanding Domestic Abuse

 When Love Hurts: A Woman’s Guide to Understanding Abuse in Relationships

 Karen McAndless-Davis & Jill Cory.
 Karen is a Christian but the site is written for non-Christians as it aims to be of assistance to all women.
-Lundy Bancroft and Jackson Katz endorse the book.
+Jackson Katz endorses the book.

 More information about the book can be found at this website.